srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/06-Create a SQL database.md

 ## Lab overview

+A SQL database is a collection of tables that stores a specific set of structured data using a relational model.
+It is designed to efficiently organize and retrieve data using a language called Structured Query Language (SQL).

 In this walkthrough, we will create a SQL database in Azure and then query the data in that database.

 ## Lab objectives